AdguardTeam/KnowledgeBaseVPN/docs/general/set-up-adguard-vpn-on-your-router.md

   For **Android TV**, you don’t need to set up AdGuard VPN on a router — we have a special version for Android TV.
 Just follow these steps:

   1. Install [AdGuard VPN from Google Play](https://play.google.com/store/apps/details?id=com.adguard.vpn) on your Android TV
-  1. If you already have an AdGuard account, log in with your credentials If you’re new to AdGuard, enter your email address and follow the on-screen instructions
+  1. If you already have an AdGuard account, log in with your credentials.
+If you’re new to AdGuard, enter your email address and follow the on-screen instructions
   1. Open the app, select the location you want, and connect